How To Choose The Right Casket

-The external materials are perhaps the most important factor to consider when choosing a casket, as each has its own unique benefits.
+The external materials are perhaps the most important factor to consider when picking out a casket, as each has its own unique benefits.
 The three most commonly used materials for caskets exteriors are metal, wood/wooden, and particle board/cloth.
 How each appeals to you can make a difference when you choose a casket.

 A. Metal Caskets

 Metal caskets are usually tougher and more durable than caskets made of wood.
-These caskets are often referred to as “protective,” because of their sturdiness and resilience.
+These coffins are often referred to as “protective,” because of their sturdiness and resilience.
 They are also often available in a wide variety of colors.

 With metal caskets, people commonly choose to add a rubber gasket for further protection against the elements outside the casket such as dirt and water.
 Gaskets have no effect on body decomposition, and the Funeral Rule prohibits any claim that a casket or its features will allow for eternal preservation.
-It is also important to note when trying to choose a coffin that a rubber gasket is not available with any wood casket.
+It is also important to note when trying to choose a coffin that a rubber gasket is not available with any wood coffin.

 B. Wooden Caskets

 Wooden caskets are a beautiful and traditional option for a casket material.
 There two types of wood caskets – those made from hardwood and those made from softwood.

 - Hardwood caskets are made of solid wood, which comes from angiosperm trees (seed-producing, flowering trees).
 Hardwood caskets are typically made from Mahogany, Cherry, Satinwood, Oak, and Poplar.
 Hardwood caskets often come in a variety of available finishes for you to pick from.

 - Softwood caskets are made from the wood of a gymnosperm tree (seed-producing, non-flowering trees which usually have needles and cones).
 Softwood caskets are usually made with pine.
 Titan Casket offers metal-free softwood collection that is suitable for both eco-friendly, cremation safe, and suitable for Jewish burials.